pvdz/preval/tests/cases/normalize/expressions/assignments/arr_element/auto_pattern_arr_simple.md

 Todos triggered:
 - we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- Be explicit in allowing or rejecting an array usage with parent type is SpreadElement